trossr32/magnet-linker-browser-extension/README.md

 magnets and clear down the list if you choose.

 # Create package
-Powershell scripts and batch files that execute those PS scripts are included but these simply zip the ChromiumExtension or FirefoxAddOn directories, as that's all that's required to publish this to the Chrome Web Store, Microsoft Edge Addons and Firefox Addons sites.
+A Powershell script and batch files that execute that PS script are included but these simply zip the ChromiumExtension directory or run web-ext build against the FirefoxAddOn directory, as that's all that's required to publish this to the Chrome Web Store, Microsoft Edge Addons and Firefox Addons sites.

 # Contribute
 If you can make this extension better I'm happy for the help!
 Create a pull request and get in touch.
 Alternatively feel free to raise an issue if you've found a bug.